 Please see the Ontario Medical School Application Service (OMSAS) Application Guide for more information on the ABS.

 In addition, you are required to write and submit three brief ABS statements outlining the three activities and/or achievements from your sketch that you believe best exemplify the attributes that align with the four clusters.
 Each ABS statement must be 250 words or less.
+This word count does not include your activity title, references or verifiers, if you choose to include these.

 The ABS and three additional ABS statements will be evaluated as a whole.
 We evaluate ABS materials independently of all other materials submitted within your application.